zhengthomastang/MOT_Kalman/README.md

 # SCT_Kalman

-This repository contains our source code of C++ implementation of 2D single-camera tracking based on Kalman filtering.
+This repository contains our C++ implementation of 2D single-camera tracking based on Kalman filtering.
+It is useful for efficient tracklet generation in data association.

 ## Introduction